Leavenworth, Washington: Arts and culture

+Government

+Leavenworth has a mayor–council form of government with a mayor and seven city councilmembers all elected to four-year terms.
+Former councilmember Carl Florea was elected mayor in 2019 and re-elected in 2023.
+The day-to-day operations of the city government is led by an appointed city administrator; as of 2022, the city government has 44 employees.

+Leavenworth is within the 8th congressional district and 12th legislative district, which both encompass most of Chelan County and parts of neighboring King and Snohomish counties.
+Unlike the rest of Chelan County, Leavenworth has voted for the Democratic Party's candidate by wide margins in presidential elections since 2012.
+The city had a 41-point margin for Kamala Harris in the 2024 presidential election, while Donald Trump won the county's overall vote.

 Education

-Public schools in Leavenworth and the surrounding area are operated by the Cascade School District, which has over 1,300 students.
+Public schools in Leavenworth and the surrounding area are operated by the Cascade School District, which has over 1,100 students and serves the upper Wenatchee Valley.
 The district has one high school, located in Leavenworth, that was rebuilt in 2019.

-Leavenworth is home to the Upper Valley Christian School, which is a private, K-12 school operated by the Leavenworth Church of the Nazarene.
+The city is also home to the Upper Valley Christian School, a private K–12 school operated by the Leavenworth Church of the Nazarene.
+It was established in 1979 and has 52 students.

+Media

+The city's weekly newspaper, the Leavenworth Echo, was founded in 1904 and independently operated until it was acquired in 2023 by Ward Media.
+Jazz radio station KOHO-FM was founded in 1999 and broadcast from Leavenworth until it switched to Northwest Public Radio's feed in 2022.
+Leavenworth is also part of the Seattle–Tacoma television media market as defined by Nielsen Media Research.

+Leavenworth's public library is operated by the NCW Libraries system, which serves five counties in Central Washington.
+The library occupies 3,000 sqft inside the city hall building on U.S. Route 2; a study to move the library to a closed elementary school was approved by the Leavenworth city council in 2024.

 Infrastructure

 Transportation

 Leavenworth is located on U.S. Route 2, which continues west across Stevens Pass to Snohomish County and east towards Wenatchee.
-The Chumstick Highway, formerly known as State Route 209, travels north from Leavenworth to Plain and Lake Wenatchee State Park.
+The highway has turn lanes through most of the city and ranges from two to four lanes wide; it is highly congested during seasonal events, which has sometimes required law enforcement to direct traffic.
+The Chumstick Highway (former State Route 209) travels north from Leavenworth to Plain and Lake Wenatchee State Park.

 The city is served by Amtrak's Empire Builder train, which stops daily at Icicle Station near downtown.
 Link Transit provides local and inter-city public transit services that connect Leavenworth to Wenatchee, as well as local paratransit and a downtown shuttle.
-The city also has several private taxi companies and inter-city bus operators, including stops for Northwestern Trailways and Amtrak Thruway Motorcoach.
+A park-and-ride lot in downtown Leavenworth with 30 stalls is served by Link Transit, along with the Wilkommen Park and Ride opened in June 2019.
+The city also has several private taxi companies and inter-city bus operators, including stops for Northwestern Trailways and Amtrak Thruway.